jbkunst/jbkunst.github.io2/_posts/2015-09-25-visualizing-sort-algorithms-with-ggplot.md

 <img src="/images/visualizing-sort-algorithms-with-ggplot/unnamed-chunk-13-1.png" title="plot of chunk unnamed-chunk-13" alt="plot of chunk unnamed-chunk-13" style="display: block; margin: auto;" />

-Or we can plot vertical using the [viridis package](https://github.com/sjmgarnier/viridis):
+Or we can plot vertically using the viridis palette from the [viridis package](https://github.com/sjmgarnier/viridis) :

 ```r